Stuart Turnbull: Biography

+He is an associate editor Journal of Credit Risk and the International Journal of Theoretical and Applied Finance.

-He is a member of the Advisory Board of the International Review of Applied Financial Issues and Economics, and the International Review of Banking and Financial Studies.
+He is a member of the advisory board of the International Review of Applied Financial Issues and Economics, and the International Review of Banking and Financial Studies.
 He is an individual member of the Centre for Financial Industries, the Fields Institute.

-He has published two books on derivatives.
-His current research is focused on (a) pricing credit risky securities, (b) the impact of news on the price dynamics of oil futures and (c) pricing contracts in commodity markets.
+He was previously editor of the Journal of Credit Risk and an associate editor of the Journal of Derivatives, Journal of Finance and Mathematical Finance.

-He was a Senior Vice President, Fixed Income Research, Lehman Brothers, New York.
-Prior to joining Lehman Brothers, he was Vice President, Risk Management Division, Canadian Imperial Bank of Commerce, Toronto, Ontario.
-He was the Bank of Montreal Chair of Banking and Finance and Professor of Economics at Queen’s University and Professor of Economics, University of Toronto.
+He was a senior vice president, fixed income research, Lehman Brothers, New York.
+Prior to joining Lehman Brothers, he was vice president, Risk Management Division, Canadian Imperial Bank of Commerce, Toronto, Ontario.
+He was the Bank of Montreal chair of banking and finance and professor of economics at Queen’s University and professor of economics, University of Toronto.

-He holds a Ph.D. in Financial Economics from the University of British Columbia, a M.Sc. and DIC in Statistics and Operational Research and a B.Sc. and ARCS in Physics from the Imperial College of Science and Technology (London, U. K.).